lix-project/lix/doc/manual/src/command-ref/nix-store/query.md

     [deriver]: ../../glossary.md#gloss-deriver

   - `--valid-derivers`\
-    Prints a set of derivation files (`.drv`) which are supposed produce said paths when realized.
-Might print nothing, for example for source paths or paths subsituted from a binary cache.
+    Prints the set of all [derivers](../../glossary.md#gloss-deriver) that can be used to build the store paths *paths*.
+    This differs from `--deriver`, which prints the deriver that actually produced *paths*.
+    No deriver may be returned if is not present in the store, eg, if *paths* were substituted from a binary cache.

   - `--graph`\
     Prints the references graph of the store paths *paths* in the format